 Albany Thrives Together

-…is the new name for our group that has been active in Albany for over ten years as the Diverse Housing Working Group.
+…is the name for our group that has been active in Albany for over ten years, first as the Diverse Housing Working Group.
 We are an all-volunteer community-based effort to engage, educate and involve local organizations and individuals in the effort to create additional diverse housing resources in Albany.
 We recognize that a strong community includes people from all walks of life and income levels.

 AlbanyTT: Our Role